bschaatsbergen/mock/README.md

 ## About mock

-Mock allows you to spin up a local http server that serves endpoints you define in a `.mock.yaml` file.
-Preferably mock is used per project and a `.mock.yaml` file is created at the root of the repository.
+Mock allows you to spin up a local http server based of a `.mock.yaml` file.
+Preferably mock is used per project and a `.mock.yaml` file is created at the root of a repository.

 ## Installation